anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **John 2.13-22** speaks of Jesus driving people out of the temple and saying, 'Destroy this temple, and in three days I will raise it up.'

 ## Harvest Thanksgiving {#harvest}

+Based on the RCL readings for Thanksgiving Day.

 Year A